RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 	![screenshot](balloons-flip.png)

 	Balloons don't move like this!
-To fix this, click on the balloon sprite icon, and then click the blue 'i' information icon.
+To fix this, click on the balloon sprite icon, and then click the blue `i` {.blockmotion} information icon.

 	![screenshot](balloons-info.png)
 	In the 'rotation style' section, click the dot to stop the balloon rotating.